 Some NYC Free Tax Prep sites participate in the IRS Certified Acceptance Agent program and can help you complete your ITIN application or renewal.
 Use our map to find a site

 What are my options for receiving my refund, and how soon can I expect it?

 You can either have your refund direct deposited into a bank account or have it mailed to you as a check.
-Direct deposits typically arrive in 10-14 days while paper checks take an additional 1-2 weeks.
+Direct deposits typically arrive in 10-14 days while paper checks take 3-4 weeks.
 For direct deposit, you must bring your routing number and account number to the tax site (typically, as a blank check).
-Please note: There will be a delay in receiving refunds until at least February 15, 2019 if you claim the Earned Income Tax Credit.
+Please note: If you claim the Earned Income Tax Credit, there will be a delay in receiving refunds until at least February 15, 2020.
 To check the status of your federal refund, visit irs.gov/refunds

 or download the IRS2Go Mobile App